ranjeth-ravichandran/real-time-messaging/README.md

 - Node.js (ws -> a lightweight WebSocket server in Node.js)
 - WebSocket API (Built-in browser client API)
 - MongoDB with mongoose (Database to store messages and load to clients)
+- Vercel for frontend (Allows for deployments for static and dynamic websites)
+- Render for backend server (Node.js code is run through free tier on Render, this URL is used within the code)

 # Denial of Service
 A malicious user can spam the server with messages or open thousands of connections.